 SEO refers to the practice of optimizing your website to rank higher in search engine results pages (SERPs).
 The higher your website ranks, the more likely it is that people will discover your work.
 In this article, I’ll go over some best practices for SEO for photographers and drive more traffic to their website.

 There are a bunch of SEO ranking factors, but don’t get overwhelmed by them.
 At the bottom of this article, I will boil it down to my top 5 key ranking factors that I personally believe in and put weight into.
+And don’t worry, I will speak in plain English the best I can with a topic like this.

 Personally, I recommend this keyword research tool* for photographers.
 It’s not free, but it’s very cheap.
 And much cheaper than agency-grade tools like AHREFs, Semrush, etc. And with most photographers’ level of income, it’s important to not just learn how to make more money from optimizing your SEO, but also learn how to save money by using tools out there that don’t break the bank.
 This is one of them.
 Buy it.
 Use it.